 After a career of 20 years as a psychologist and family therapist, Nancy Rauch Douzinas became president of the Rauch Foundation in 1990.

-In keeping with her broad range of community concerns and personal interests, Nancy serves on the boards of Teachers College, Columbia University; the Society for the Preservation of Long Island Antiquities; the Energeia Partnership; the North Shore Land Alliance; the Stony Brook Foundation; and the newly created Accelerate Long Island.
+In keeping with her broad range of community concerns and personal interests, Nancy serves on the boards of Teachers College, Columbia University; Greentree Foundation; the North Shore Land Alliance; the Stony Brook Foundation; and Accelerate Long Island.

 Nancy graduated from Smith College and received an M.A. and Ph.D. from New York University in community psychology.
 She and her husband reside in Lloyd Harbor and have two married daughters and five grandchildren.